osmocom/osmo-e1-recorder/README.md

 interface cards, one for each direction.

 Recording can be performed either

-* passively, using a E1 Tap aapter
+* passively, using a E1 Tap adapter
-* asa proxy / man-in-the-middle
+* as a proxy / man-in-the-middle

-All timeslots will be opened in "raw" mode, making sure the recording will work wheter or not there is HLDC-based signalling (MTP or LAPD), PCM voice, TRAU frames or anything else on the line.
+All timeslots will be opened in "raw" mode, making sure the recording will work whether or not there is HDLC-based signalling (MTP or LAPD), PCM voice, TRAU frames or anything else on the line.

 Recording will be done on a per-timeslot basis, dumping the raw bytes